troii/Rudeltippen/README.md

 Step 6
 ------------------

-Since version 1.1.0 Rudeltippen has a feature which can automaticly updates your playing schedule.
+Since version 1.1.0 Rudeltippen has a feature which can automatically updates your playing schedule.
 By default this feature is not enable.
 If you want to enable this feature and are upgrading from a version prior to 1.1.0 you need to add the following line to your application.conf:

 ```bash
 %prod.automatic.updates=true